-We have seen an increased number of customers who have had their email accounts compromised…in other words someone has gained unauthorized access to an email account.
-From there someone can attempt to initiate fraud using your email account.
-However, by following some easy steps you can secure your email account to make it less likely to become compromised.
+We have seen an increased number of customers who have had their email accounts hacked…in other words someone has gained unauthorized access to an email account and may attempt to commit fraud using your email account.

-Steps to securing your email account:
+Steps to protecting your email account:

 Remember, you can call us anytime.
 Let us know if you have questions or concern for your bank accounts.
 Call 800-382-8031or email firstname.lastname@example.org.